volcengine/verl/docs/sglang_multiturn/multiturn.rst

         # link: https://github.com/vllm-project/vllm/blob/3c545c0c3b98ee642373a308197d750d0e449403/vllm/multimodal/parse.py#L205
         return {"image": [img1, ...], "video": [video1, ...], "text": "..."}, 0, {}

-remeber to set ``process_multi_modal_inputs_in_dataset: False`` in your dataset config in order to process the multi-modal inputs in the rollout correctly.
+remeber to set ``return_multi_modal_inputs: False`` in your dataset config in order to process the multi-modal inputs in the rollout correctly.
 Refer to the `Handling Multi-Modal Inputs in Datasets`_ section for more details.

 Multi-turn Tokenization